3ab4do/smart-house-system/README.md

-# 🏡 Smart House Ecosystem
+# 🏡 Smart House system
 > **An integrated, modular home automation and security ecosystem powered by Arduino and Computer Vision.**

 ---